Little Dorrit: Poverty

-The novel begins in Marseilles "thirty years ago" (c.
-1826), with the notorious murderer Rigaud narrating to his prison cellmate John Baptist Cavalletto how he had killed his wife, just prior to being taken to trial.
-Businessman Arthur Clennam is detained with other travellers in quarantine in Marseilles and becomes friends with the merchants Mr and Mrs Meagles, their spoiled daughter "Pet", and their maid, an orphan named Harriet Beadle, who the family has nicknamed Tattycoram.
-Another traveller, Miss Wade, takes interest in the rebellious Tattycoram.
+In 1826 Marseille, murderer Rigaud narrates to his prison cellmate John Baptist Cavalletto how he had killed his wife, just prior to being taken to trial.
+Businessman Arthur Clennam is detained with other travelers in quarantine in Marseilles and becomes friends with the merchants Mr. and Mrs. Meagles, their daughter "Pet", and their maid, an orphan named Harriet Beadle whom the family has nicknamed Tattycoram.
 Arthur has spent the last twenty years in China with his father, handling that part of the family business; his father died recently there.
 Arthur is now returning to London to see his mother, Mrs Clennam.

-While Arthur's father was on his deathbed, he had given Arthur a watch to give to his mother with a message inside, while murmuring "Your mother," which Arthur delivers to Mrs Clennam.
+When Arthur's father was on his deathbed, he gave Arthur a watch to give to his mother with a message inside, murmuring "Your mother," which Arthur delivers to Mrs. Clennam.
 Inside the watch casing is an old silk paper with the initials DNF (do not forget) worked in beads.
-Arthur asks about the message, but the implacable Mrs Clennam, who now uses a wheelchair, refuses to tell him what it means.
-Arthur tells her that he will not continue in the family business and seeks new opportunity on his own.
-Jeremiah Flintwinch then presses Mrs Clennam on her failure to tell Arthur of the past.
+Arthur asks about the message, but Mrs. Clennam, who now uses a wheelchair, refuses to reveal what it means.
+Arthur says that he will not continue in the family business and will seek new opportunity on his own.
+Jeremiah Flintwinch then presses Mrs. Clennam on her failure to tell Arthur of the past.

 In London, William Dorrit, imprisoned as a debtor, has been a resident of Marshalsea debtors' prison for over twenty years.
 He has three children: Edward (known as Tip), Fanny and Amy.
 The youngest daughter, Amy, was born in the prison and is affectionately known as Little Dorrit.
 Their mother died when Amy was eight years old.
-Tip has recently been imprisoned for his own gambling debts and the ambitious Fanny lives outside the prison with William's older brother Frederick.
-She works as a dancing girl in the musical hall where Frederick plays the clarinet and has attracted the attention of the wealthy but insipid Edmund Sparkler.
+Tip has recently been imprisoned for his own gambling debts, and Fanny lives outside the prison with William's older brother Frederick.
+She works as a dancing girl in the music hall (where Frederick plays the clarinet) and has attracted the attention of the wealthy Edmund Sparkler.
 Little Dorrit, devoted to her father, supports them both through her sewing and is free to pass in and out of the prison.
-To the honour of her father, who is embarrassed to acknowledge his financial position, Little Dorrit avoids mentioning her work outside the prison or his inability to leave.
-Mr Dorrit assumes the role of Father of the Marshalsea, and is held in great respect by its inhabitants, as if he had chosen to live there.
+To maintain the honour of her father, who is embarrassed to acknowledge his financial position, Little Dorrit avoids mentioning her work outside the prison or his inability to leave.
+Mr Dorrit assumes the role of Father of the Marshalsea and is held in respect by its inhabitants, as if he had chosen to live there.